Financial Aid Services Center

 - Respond promptly to any requests for information from the Financial Aid Department and include the student’s name and student number on all documents submitted.

-- Review the Financial Aid Award Letter which will be sent to you by the Financial Aid Department.
+- Review the Financial Aid Offer Letter which will be sent to you by the Financial Aid Department.
 Sign and return a copy to our office.

 - Maintain a personal financial aid file for your records and keep copies of all documents.